BernieSumption/EasyDB/README.md

 //  ^^ SELECT * FROM Book WHERE `priceCents` < ?
 ORDER BY `author` DESC
 ```

-Before adopting EasyDB, consider some [reasons not to use EasyDB].
+Before adopting EasyDB, consider some [reasons not to use EasyDB](#reasons-not-to-use-easydb).

 ### System requirements